Alrosa: Shareholders

-ALROSA is the sector's largest public diamond mining company.
+As of 2017 ALROSA was the sector's largest public diamond mining company.
 Its public float is 34%, with 33% owned by the Russian Federation.
 The Company’s market capitalization was RUB 553 billion in 2017 (US$9.6 billion).

 On 13 March 2017, Sergey Ivanov was elected as the president of ALROSA.
 Since 11 January 2018, senior leadership position was renamed into "chief executive officer - chairman of the executive committee".

 Operations

 The main production facilities are currently concentrated mainly in Western Yakutia and the Arkhangelsk region.
 In total Alrosa is developing 27 fields.
 The Company has a diversified production base consisting of 11 primary and 16 alluvial deposits.
 Primary deposits are developed both open-pit, alluvial operations and underground mining.

 On the territory of the Republic of Sakha (Yakutia) Alrosa has four mining and processing divisions - Mirny, Aykhal, Udachny, Nyurba.
 The rest of deposits are developing through subsidiaries: OJSC Alrosa-Nyurba, JSC Diamonds Anabara and JSC Severalmaz.

 The reserves owned by ALROSA Group according to the standards of the State Reserves Committee totaled 1,171,951.7 thousand carats in C1+C2 categories as of January 1, 2018 (taking into account the explored deposits under the National Reserves Committee standards it was 1,182 million carats) accounting for 95% of total Russian stocks of raw materials.

 Alrosa is actively engaged in the exploration of new fields.
 Its assets have a number of new deposits in Western Yakutia.
 Alrosa is also launching prospecting and exploration works in Angola and Botswana.
 Alrosa operates in the Republic of Angola.
 Mining in the Luanda Sul Province on the basis of the Catoca kimberlite pipe takes place through Sociedade Mineira de Catoca (Catoca Ltd.), the largest diamond producer in Central Africa, 32,8% shares owned by Alrosa.